microbial-pangenomes-lab/microGWAS/docs/source/usage.rst

            phenotype: "--use-covariates 6q 7"
    #        phenotype2: "--use-covariates 7"

 The numbers refer to the columns in the phenotype file that should be used as covariates.
 The column numering is 1-based.
 The suffix ``q`` should be added to the columns when they are quantitative and not binary.
-Take into account that each target phenotype have its own set of covariates.
+Take into account that each target phenotype has its own set of covariates.

-See more information on the `phenotypes and covariates <https://pyseer.readthedocs.io/en/master/usage.html#phenotype-and-covariates>`__
+For more information on the `phenotypes and covariates look here <https://pyseer.readthedocs.io/en/master/usage.html#phenotype-and-covariates>`__.

 Which lineage file to use?
-""""""""""""""

-You can specify which lineage file to be used.
-Use ``"out/lineages_mlst.txt"`` to use mlst, ``"out/lineages_poppunk.tsv"`` for poppunk, or specify an existing file for a custom lineage list.
+""""""""""""""""""""""""""

+If you prefer to use your own lineage definitions, and not those provided by ``mlst`` (e.g. if you prefer poppunk), you can specify a lineage file to be used, editing the ``lineages_file`` entry.

 Run the pipeline
 ----------------